Medicine Application & Admissions Process

 Therefore, if you are undecided and holding two or more offers of acceptance, you can actually choose to accept all offers until you are comfortable making a final decision.
 However, as a courtesy to other applicants, it is strongly recommended that you contact other medical schools as soon as you have made your final decision.

-At the end of the admissions cycle, a certain number of students, who were invited to interview, are placed on the alternate and/or wait list ranked by the College of Medicine Admissions Committee.
-Students who are offered an acceptance, from the alternate and/or wait list, some of whom may not be offered an acceptance until May, June or July, will be required to notify our office within two weeks from the date an offered was made.
+At the end of the admissions cycle, a certain number of students, who were invited to interview, are placed on the alternate list ranked by the College of Medicine Admissions Committee.
+Students who are offered an acceptance, from the alternate list, some of whom may not be offered an acceptance until May, June or July, will be required to notify our office within two weeks from the date an offered was made.
 Selected applicants will be offered an admissions on a rolling basis and all final decisions will be sent via postal service.

 Congratulations... you have been offered an acceptance.